Jumi525/greengardens/README.md

 ## Learn More

+This is a work project,

+project Name: Green Garden

 To learn more about Next.js, take a look at the following resources:

 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.